 A first possibility to evaluate the spectrum in holonomy-corrected effective loop quantum cosmology ($\Omega$-LQC) is to set initial conditions in the remote Lorentzian past (of the contracting branch) and calculate the resulting spectrum.
-This has been investigated in \cite{barrau_spectrum}.
+Such case has been investigated before \cite{barrau_spectrum}.
 This is mathematically tantalizing and probably consistent but propagating perturbations through the Euclidean phase where there is, strictly speaking, no time anymore, is questionable.
 The main aim of this article is to investigate the possibility of imposing initial conditions at the interface between the Lorentzian and Euclidean regions. \emph{A priori} nothing is know about the state of perturbations at this moment in time.
 This is the same difficulty as for initial conditions for the inflationary perturbations in the standard approach.

 The usual assumption at this point is that the perturbations are initially in their vacuum state.
 Such an ansatz can be of course questioned.
-It is however a reasonable choice and it is worth investigating its consequences.
-In particular, within the standard inflationary evolution, the assumption of an initial vacuum state leads to a power spectrum in agreement with cosmological observations.
-It is also somehow nearly required by self-consistency conditions.
+It is, however, a reasonable choice and it is worth investigating its consequences.
+In particular, within the standard inflationary evolution, the assumption of an initial vacuum state leads to a power spectrum being in agreement with cosmological observations.

 In principle, one could consider the perturbation fields classically and ignore quantization issues.
 However, in that case, no normalization of the modes would be available.
-Beyond it legitimacy, taking into quantum the evolution of perturbations is therefore heuristically important.\\
+Beyond its legitimacy, taking into account the quantum evolution of perturbations is, therefore, heuristically important.\\

 We investigate the vacuum state for the holonomy-corrected case.
 To do so, the Hamiltonian for the considered type of perturbations has to be clearly defined.
 We adopt here observations made in \cite{Mielczarek:2013xaa}, where it has been shown that the equation of motion (\ref{tensor}) can be recovered by considering a wave equation on the effective metric